celo-org/docs/docs/learn/developer-tools.md

 # Smart Contracts

-A smart contract is a self-executing contract with the terms of the agreement being directly written into lines of code.
+A smart contract is a deterministic program running on a blockchain.
+The terms of the agreement (the program) are written as lines of code.
 The code and the agreements contained therein exist across a distributed, decentralized blockchain network.
 The code controls the execution, and transactions are trackable and irreversible.

 Celo includes both protocol contracts and application-specific contracts.

+Smart contracts running on Celo are functionally (and often programatically) identitcal to [smart contracts running on Ethereum](https://ethereum.org/en/developers/docs/smart-contracts/#top).

 ## Protocol Contracts

 Protocol contracts exist at the lowest layer and include functionality like the Celo election process and code that runs the Celo proof of stake system and on-chain governance.

 ## Application Contracts

-Application contracts aren’t built by cLabs.
+Application contracts may or may not be built by cLabs.
 These contracts are custom-built by developers to support application functionality.

 ## Ethereum Contracts

-[OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) has a common token, governance, access control, utility contracts written in Solidity.
+[OpenZeppelin](https://github.com/OpenZeppelin/openzeppelin-contracts) has a common token, governance, access control, utility contracts written in [Solidity](https://docs.soliditylang.org/en/latest/).